izzycode/inClass-react/README.md

 The `master` branch contains the starter files you will need to begin with the React lessons.

 The `commits_by_lesson` branch contains the completed application.
-Each commit in this branch corresponds with the state of the application at the point at of each lesson, and is labeled as such.
+Each commit in this branch corresponds with the state of the application at the end of each lesson, and is labeled as such.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).